htdwade/PicBed/README.md

 # PicBed
-this is my PicBed with github，use PicGo to upload picture.
+This is my PicBed with github，use PicGo to upload picture.